ThuyLe2410/ThuyLe2410/README.md

-# 👋 Hello, I'm Thuy Le, a self-taught Data Analyst / Data Engineer.
+# 👋 Hello, I'm Thuy Le,

 🧑‍💻 With over 5 years of experience as a Financial and Risk Management Analyst, I have developed a deep passion for big data.
 Through dedicated self-learning, I’ve gained expertise in Big Data Analytics, Data Engineering, and Machine Learning.